Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

 Check the stats for the app

 It took me a while to realise that, in general, friend-finder apps are less populated than dating apps.
-They are also more area specific.
+They are also more area-specific.

 For example, some only service urban areas while others are worldwide.
 Don’t make the same mistake as me and join an app that doesn’t cover where you live.
 I seriously felt like Billy No Mates until I noticed my error.
 Also, being in a regional area didn’t help my cause.
+Join one that has lots of people to choose from in your area by checking the stats and demographics.

-Is the app free or paid, and how much
+Is the app free or paid, and how much?

 Like all apps nowadays, you will find that friendship apps come in free and paid varieties that feature a free trial.

-If you are on a serious assignment to find friends, I recommend you go paid.
+If you are serious about making new friends, I recommend you go paid.
 Even better go on a pay-only app so you know that everyone else there is serious about their mission for a mate.
+But stick within your budget and play around with free apps before you commit to purchase.

 My favourite friend finder apps